martinpbarber/aws-make/README.md

 # AWS Makefile
 A Makefile that I use during development to package and deploy CloudFormation templates and SAM templates with associated code.
-The Makefile currently only supports code that is written in Python
+The Makefile currently only supports code written in Python

 ## Repository Layout
-The Makefile expects the following repository layout to function properly.
+The Makefile requires the following repository layout.

-* Repository Root Directory
+  * cloudformation: Directory for CloudFormation/SAM templates
-  * cloudformation
-  * source
+  * source/lambda: Directories for Python source
-  * tests: Directory that contains Python unittest files
+  * tests: Directory for test files (coverage/pytest)
-  * requirements.dev: Python requirements file for development modules
+  * requirements.dev: Python requirements file for development
-  * Makefile: The file that makes my life easier
-  * bld
-    * src
-    * cfn

-The "cloudformation" directory contains one or more CloudFormation/SAM templates.

-The "source" directory is optional and can be structured in one of the following ways.
-1. If the repository is only using CloudFormation templates the directory does not exist
-1. If the repository is using SAM templates

-The "tests" directory is optional and can be stru
+  * .yamllint: Python yamllint configuration file
+  * conftest.py: Python pytest configuration file

+The following directories are created by the Makefile during the development process.

+  * .build: Directory that contains build artifacts
+    * cfn: Directory for packaged CloudFormation/SAM templates
+    * src: Directory for lambda packaged python source and modules
+  * .deploy: directory that contains stack deployment file
+  * .venv: Python virtual environment

+## Makefile Usage

+The Makefile requires the following environment variable to be set.

+  * BUCKET: S3 bucket used to hold lambda build artifacts

+The Makefile supports the following commands.

+  * all: Default target, runs build and tests
+  * build: Build templates and source, includes linting/validation
+  * test: Execute test files
+  * deploy: Create CloudFormation stacks
+  * destroy: Delete CloudFormation stacks
+  * clean: Delete build and test artifacts